 Cocaine is an alternative to prescription amphetamines for those who cannot legally obtain a prescription or access a supply of stimulant medications.

-Many individuals who suffer from cocaine abuse start out by experimenting with cocaine in a social setting and then form a dependence on it because of its addictive properties.
+Many individuals who suffer from cocaine use disorder start out by experimenting with cocaine in a social setting and then form a dependence on it because of its addictive properties.

-Given that an individual’s tolerance for stimulant drugs like cocaine increases over time, it can become quite easy for anyone to suffer from cocaine abuse.
+Given that an individual’s tolerance for stimulant drugs like cocaine increases over time, it can become quite easy for anyone to suffer from cocaine dependency.

-Health Risks Of Cocaine Abuse Vs. Amphetamine Abuse
+Health Risks Of Cocaine Use Disorder Vs. Amphetamine Use Disorder

 The health risks of cocaine versus amphetamines are quite similar.
 Both amphetamines and cocaine can cause serious short-term and long-term health effects.